tellor-io/TellorDocumentation/docs/MinerSetupFromSource.md

 # Run TellorMiner from Source
-These instructions are for installing and running TellorMiner from source on Linux and has been tested on Ubuntu 18.04.
+These instructions are for installing and running TellorMiner from source on Linux.
+These have been tested on Ubuntu 18.04.

 # Setup TellorMiner
 ## Install Build Essentials